raben2/pylebeat/README.md

 Experimental lambda function to send Cloudwatch Logs to an OnPrem ELK stack.

+# Add custom fields
+Edit the `fields` section in pylebeat.yml to add more custom fields to your log message

 # Output
 Currently supported outputs are:
 - redis